nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 --}}
 ![auth-nuxeo-com](nx_asset://885d8e2c-1831-4d9d-ac50-6835a7598799 ?border=true)

-3- Multi factor authentication can be setup to secure your account.
+- Multi factor authentication can be setup to secure your account.
 It remains optional, and will be enforced at a later stage.
-The <a href="#mfa">multi-factor authentication</a> section in this page provides further details.
+The [multi-factor authentication](#mfa) section in this page provides further details.

 #### From the Command Line - What Changes?